 1. Asus ROG Crosshair VII Hero

-The Asus ROG Crosshair VII Hero is by far the most expensive and most feature-rich motherboard in for AMD Ryzen CPUs.
+The Asus ROG Crosshair VII Hero is the most expensive and most feature-rich motherboard for AMD Ryzen CPUs.
 It offers excellent design and manages to lead the competition in almost every benchmark.
-The motherboard features metal heatsinks, and there is also the company’s RGB ROG branding on them.
-The Crosshair VII Hero is targeted at enthusiasts and, therefore, has features that an enthusiast or pro-user would need.
-There is a POST-code indicator on the top alongside the power and reset buttons to help you diagnose problems, if any.
-You can also reset the BIOS or switch to a safe mode for booting the PC in the event the overclocking hasn’t been successful.
+The motherboard features metal heatsinks, and there is also the company's RGB ROG branding on them.
+The Crosshair VII Hero is targeted at enthusiasts and has features that an enthusiast or pro-user would need.
+There is a POST-code indicator on the top alongside the power and reset buttons to help you diagnose problems if any.
+You can also reset the BIOS or switch to a safe mode for booting the PC in the event the overclocking hasn't been successful.
 The board supports up to 64 GB of DDR4 memory with speeds up to 3,600 MHz.
-It also offers two 16x PCI Express slots for dual GPUs along with two M.2 slots for NVMe SSDs.
+It also offers two 16x PCI Express slots for dual GPUs and two M.2 slots for NVMe SSDs.
 Remember that if you use both the M.2 slots, the PCI Express speeds will get reduced.

 - Pros: Wide range of features; Overclocker friendly

 |Features||Click BIOS 5; Gaming LAN with LAN Protect; AMD CrossFire support; Steel Armor PCI-E slots; MSI Mystic Light; Chemi-con audio capacitors; Dual M.2|